 The Socio-Ecological Model

 One flaw of social systems theory is that it may not always be sufficient to explain an individual’s current circumstances.
 Examples of this include people who have a severe mental illness that requires unique care or medication.
 In these cases, a more traditional psychological approach might be used.

-Another problem with social systems theory is that professionals may find it challenging to come up with actionable conclusions based on what is found.
-Identifying problems is important, but finding solutions to these problems may create difficulty, especially at the cultural and policy level.
-Additionally, it may be difficult for social workers to truly understand their clients’ social and cultural upbringing and environment, which can impede progress.
+Another limitation with social systems theory is that professionals may find it challenging to come up with actionable conclusions based on their findings.
+Identifying problems is important, but finding solutions to these problems may create difficulty, especially at the cultural and policy levels.
+Additionally, it may be difficult for social workers to truly understand their clients’ social and cultural upbringing and environment, which may impede progress.

-Despite these weaknesses, social systems theory is important to social work and helps practitioners reach a better understanding of those they work with.
+Despite these weaknesses, social systems theory is important to social work and helps practitioners better understand the individuals and populations they serve.

 Systems theory plays a key role in the advancement of society.
-Only by looking at all the moving parts can we have a greater understanding of the whole and how it works—a principle that holds true in physical sciences and social sciences alike.
-By applying these broad truths across disciplines, we can further integrate our understanding of separate phenomena.
+Only by looking at all the moving parts can we have a greater understanding of the whole and how it works—a principle that holds true in both physical and social sciences.
+By applying these broad concepts across disciplines, we can further integrate our understanding of separate phenomena.

 As it applies to social science, systems theory is crucial because it looks holistically at the individual to draw insights and use them to take steps forward.

-To learn more about Bowen’s family systems theory and its eight interlocking components, visit the Bowen Center.
+To learn more about Bowen’s family systems theory and its eight interlocking components, visit the Bowen Center website.

 For more on Alex Gitterman and Carel B. Germain’s work on the life model of social practice work, check out their book titled “The Life Model of Social Work Practice – Advances in Theory and Practice, third edition.”